DavidFosca/MaritimeObstacleDetection_USV/README.md

       Video Generation Python script needs to create the OtterNet output mask video results.

-  OtterNet Training
+  **OtterNet Training**
-  (i) Dataset Modification - Script: Includes the python script that converts the
+  ⋅⋅*(i) Dataset Modification - Script: Includes the python script that converts the
       public dataset to the binarized format as required by the OtterNet training script.
-  (ii) OtterNet Training - Script: Includes the python script to train the U-Net neural
+  ⋅⋅*(ii) OtterNet Training - Script: Includes the python script to train the U-Net neural
         network called the OtterNet.
-  (iii) Convert Model to ONNX - Script: Includes the python script to convert a
+  ⋅⋅*(iii) Convert Model to ONNX - Script: Includes the python script to convert a
         keras tensorflow model to ONNX format.
 The script also includes the quantization procedure.
-  (iv) MaSTr1325 Modified Dataset: Includes a Google Drive link to all the 1325
+  ⋅⋅*(iv) MaSTr1325 Modified Dataset: Includes a Google Drive link to all the 1325
        images and binarized target masks from the original public dataset.
-  (v) Otter Dataset: Includes a Google Drive to all the 100 images and binarized target
+  ⋅⋅*(v) Otter Dataset: Includes a Google Drive to all the 100 images and binarized target
       masks from the Otter Dataset.
 In addition, it also includes the remaining 200 images that are still to be labeled.

-  Experiments
+  **Experiments**
   (i) Tegrastats Analysis: Includes the python script that analyzes Tegrastats log files
       for both edge devices: Jetson Xavier-NX or Nano.
   (ii) Depth Extraction: Includes the files needed to build the C++ application to